Milton Flores: Death and legacy

 He was killed by automatic weapons fire as he was allegedly engaged in a sexual act in his parked car in La Unión, the red light district of San Pedro Sula.
 After the shooting, he tried to drive himself to a hospital but drove into a tree where he died.
 It has, alternatively, been voiced that he was passing a notoriously criminal neighborhood where gang members, taking his for a rival car, started shooting Flores' car.

 After his death, a football stadium was named after him in La Lima, his hometown.
 His wake took place in Polideportivo Chulavista, with massive attendance by fans, making it one of the most noted funerals ever in Honduras.
 Soccer players, friends, TV reporters from national and international channels and family gathered to say farewell.
-He was famous by his imitations of TV personalities in Honduras, also a skilled dancer.
+He was famous for his imitations of TV personalities in Honduras, and a skillful dancing.
 Real Espana's fans remember him as one of their team's most memorable players until the present day.
 He was buried in Lima Nueva Cemetery, next to his mother.
-He was survived by his wife Roxana Flores.
+He was survived by his wife, Roxana Flores.